-The administrative suspension may remain in effect for no longer than one year, at the end of which time it must be reviewed by the adjudicating committee.
+The administrative suspension may remain in effect for no longer than one year from the date it is granted, at the end of which time it must be reviewed by the disciplinary committee.
 The student may then request in writing an extension of the administrative suspension for another period not to exceed one year.
-However, an extension of an administrative suspension may not remain in effect longer than one month past the date on which the matter has been adjudicated by the courts or settled otherwise, or normally longer than two weeks beyond the opening of the academic term if determination by the courts has occurred when the College is not in session.
+However, an extension of an administrative suspension may not remain in effect longer than three months past the date on which the matter has been adjudicated by the courts or otherwise settled, or if sooner, two weeks beyond the opening of the academic term if determination by the courts has occurred when Yale College is not in session.

 A student who receives a favorable decision in the courts may still be subject to discipline under the University or Yale College policies.